 Many different things from project to project and day to day.
 Along with the rest of the production team, I coordinate the efforts of all the internal and external teams who are needed to bring a game to market.
 This includes programming, art, game design, QA, legal, finance, analytics, external suppliers, PR, Marketing and many, many more.
 When I tell my gran what I do, I usually say that I organise complicated things, professionally.

 What has your career path looked like over the years?

 Rather unusually, I’ve always been a producer.
 My first job after university was as a producer at a little tech company in Australia that made experimental apps, websites and games for the health and entertainment industries.
 I learned so much there and because the product life cycles were much shorter I got experience making lots of things from end-to-end.
 After a few years, I realised that I wanted to come back to the UK and have a go at making AAA games.
 I got a development job, jumped over to publishing and then found myself here at London Studio.

 What would you say is an important trait to be a producer?

 You need to be proactive.
 To be the person looking ahead to solve problems before they become a stumbling block for your team.

 What is it like to work in the heart of central London?

 The major draw for me is the abundance of excellent food nearby, not to mention having Oxford Street so close is great if you need to buy pretty much anything.
-The traffic is bad but transport is great: we are within easy walk of most tube lines and there are Boris bikes everywhere.
+The traffic is bad but transport is great: we are within easy walk of most tube lines and there are public bikes everywhere.